-It’s vital you regularly backup critical data and ensure that ransomware cannot spread to backup files.
+It’s vital you regularly backup critical data and ensure that ransomware cannot spread to archive files.
 Ransomware can take time to encrypt large volumes of files, particularly across a network share.
-It is imperative to ensure your back-up window is long enough to go back before any infection begins.
+It is imperative to ensure your archive window is long enough to go back before any infection begins.

-Backup & recovery measures only work after an attack, and cost organizations in downtime and IT resources dealing with the attack and aftermath.
+Backup and recovery measures only work after an attack, and cost organizations in downtime and IT resources dealing with the attack and aftermath.